Prouty Place State Park

 The five-acre Prouty Place State Park is five miles southwest of PA 44 along Long Toe Road.
 This remote park offers access to hunting, fishing and hiking within the surrounding Susquehannock State Forest.

-Fishing: Cold water fishing is available in the streams in the surrounding Susquehannock State Forest.
+Fishing: Cold water fishing is available in Prouty Run and in the streams in the surrounding Susquehannock State Forest.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.